mprallison/minimal_image_deploy/README.md

 Depending on your setup I find it simpler to authenticate a GCP user account and artifact repository and build push the image.
 Make commands do this.  gcloud SDK must already be configured.

-Then you deploy via cloud run service on the GCP portal:
+Then deploy via cloud run service on the GCP portal:
 Set up the relevant permissions for the compute engine default serivce account.
 In deploy options set environment variables and mount secrets in GCP secret manager as volumes.
 Can configure other service settings (CPU, timeout, etc.,).